dinesh-bk/deploy_ml_model_on_cloud_application_using_fastapi/model_card.md

 ## Training Data

 The training data consists of demographic and employment information, including features such as workclass, education, and native country.
+80% of the data is used for training.

 ## Evaluation Data

 The model has been evaluated on a test dataset with similar features to those used in training.
+20% of the data is allocated to the test set, which is used for evaluation purposes.
 Specific slices of data (e.g., based on workclass, education, and native country) have been analyzed to assess model performance across different demographic groups.

 ## Metrics